 Everyone is entitled to free Legal Aid when they are interviewed as a suspect at a police station or anywhere else by the police.
-Legal aid is also available to everyone (other than limited companies) whose case is sent to the Crown Court for trial, although you may have to pay something towards that depending on your financial circumstances.
+Legal aid is also available to everyone (other than limited companies and those individuals with a net disposable household income of more than £37,500 pa) whose case is sent to the Crown Court for trial, although you may have to pay something towards that depending on your financial circumstances.

 For Magistrates’ Court proceedings you are entitled to legal aid if the charge you face justifies it and you qualify financially.
-We will give you free advice about both of those matters.
+That can include imprisonable or technically complicated motoring offences.
+We will give you free advice about the likely availability of legal aid.

 If you do not qualify for Legal Aid we will act for you on a fixed fee basis for all the work we undertake in the Magistrates’ and/or Crown Court.
 Many household and motor insurance policies also include cover for legal costs.
 It is always worth checking the policy wording of your existing insurances to find out if this is an option in your case.

 Our fees for dealing with all the necessary work in the Magistrates’ Court are:

 - £37.50 to provide initial telephone advice on motoring prosecutions.

 - £100 to consider the prosecution paperwork for our advice on the strength of the prosecution you face and the likely sentence if you are convicted (this fee will be credited if you then instruct us to go on to deal with the proceedings on a private fee basis).